Reserve Deputy Program

 Washington County Reserve Academy

-Following the application phase and reserve academy, our reserves are required to work a minimum of 16 hours per month.
+Following the application phase and reserve academy, our reserves are required to volunteer a minimum 30 hours every three months.
 This time can be volunteered in a variety of ways.
-The majority of time is spent with a full-time deputy sheriff on patrol or in the jail.
-However, our reserves also participate in the DUII Victims Panel and are subject to call outs via pager for critical incidents to assist with crime scene security.
+The majority of time is spent with a full-time deputy sheriff on patrol.
+However, our reserves also participate in the DUII Victims Panel, traffic enforcement, and focused patrol assignments.
+Reserve deputies are also subject to call outs for critical incidents to assist with crime scene security.

-Each year, Reserves are requested to provide security at a variety of special events, such as the Tigard Festival of Balloons, Beaverton Good Neighbors Days, Washington County Fair and Rodeo, and USGA Golf Tournaments.
-Reserve Deputies also perform Bike Patrol enforcement at Bethany Village and other major shopping centers in Washington County.
+Each year, Reserves are requested to provide security at a variety of special events, such as the Washington County K-9 Trials, Tigard Festival of Balloons, Washington County Fair, and many others.

 Join Us in Serving Your Community